 PH10 is an investigational pherine nasal spray with a potential rapid-onset MOA that is fundamentally differentiated from the MOA of all currently approved treatments for depression disorders.
-PH10, which is administered at microgram-level doses, engages and activates chemosensory cells in the nasal passages, connected to neural circuits in the brain that produce antidepressant effects.
-Specifically, PH10's proposed MOA involves binding to peripheral chemosensory neurons in the nasal passages to regulate the olfactory-amygdala neural circuits believed to increase activity of the limbic-hypothalamic sympathetic nervous system and increase the release of catecholamines.
-Importantly, unlike all currently approved oral antidepressants (ADs) and rapid-onset ketamine-based therapy (KBT), including both intravenous ketamine and intranasal ketamine (esketamine), we believe PH10 does not require systemic uptake to produce rapid-onset of antidepressant effects.
+PH10, which is administered at microgram-level doses, engages and activates chemosensory neurons in the nasal passages, connected to neural circuits in the brain that produce antidepressant effects.
+Specifically, PH10's proposed MOA involves binding to receptors for chemosensory neurons in the nasal passages to regulate the olfactory amygdala "fear on" neural circuits believed to increase activity of the limbic-hypothalamic sympathetic nervous system and increase the release of catecholamines.
+Importantly, unlike all currently approved oral antidepressants (Ads) and rapid-onset ketamine-based therapy (KBT), including both intravenous ketamine and intranasal ketamine (esketamine), we believe PH10 does not require systemic uptake to produce rapid-onset of antidepressant effects and does not cause the side effects and safety concerns potentially associated with KBT.

-In a small (n=30) exploratory randomized, double-blind, placebo-controlled parallel design Phase 2A in major depressive disorder (MDD) conducted in Mexico, at a 6.4 $\mu$ g dose administered intranasally twice daily for 8 weeks, PH10 significantly reduced depressive symptoms as early as one week based on the 17-item Hamilton Depression Scale (HAM-D-17) scores compared to placebo (p = 0.022).
-PH10 was well-tolerated and did not cause psychological side effects (such as dissociation and hallucinations) or other safety concerns that may be associated with KBT..
-Our planned U.S. Phase 1/2B clinical program for PH10 is designed to evaluate its potential as a fast-acting stand-alone treatment for MDD.
-We are currently preparing our U.S. Investigational New Drug (IND) application to enable clinical development of PH10 in the U.S. .
-We are planning to initiate a small Phase 1 study of PH10 in the U.S. before the end of calendar 2022 to facilitate potential Phase 2B development of PH10 in the U.S. for treatment of MDD beginning in calendar 2023.
+In a small (n=30) exploratory randomized, double-blind, placebo-controlled parallel design Phase 2A study in major depressive disorder (MDD) conducted in Mexico, at a 6.4 μ g dose administered intranasally twice daily for 8 weeks, PH10 significantly reduced depressive symptoms as early as one week based on the 17-item Hamilton Depression Scale (HAM-D-17) scores compared to placebo (p = 0.022).
+PH10 was well-tolerated and did not cause psychological side effects (such as dissociation and hallucinations) or other safety concerns that may be associated with KBT.
+We recently submitted our U.S. Investigational New Drug (IND) application to enable us to initiate a small and brief Phase 1 study of PH10 in the U.S. in healthy volunteers.
+Subject to receiving confirmation from the FDA that the study may proceed, we plan to initiate the study before the end of calendar 2022.
+Given the prior Phase 1 and Phase 2A studies of PH10 in MDD, this small and brief Phase 1 study is primarily intended to facilitate potential Phase 2B development of PH10 in the U.S., on our own or with a collaborator, for treatment of MDD.
 We may also have potential opportunities to develop PH10 for other depression-related disorders.